duties of psy. d. externs

-Interested applicants should submit a cover letter and résumé, and indicate whether they are applying for fall or spring semester.
-These documents should be sent to:
+Interested applicants should submit a cover letter and a resume.
+These documents can be sent to:

 Jeffrey Polatis, Office Manager of the Resource Center for Separating and Divorcing Families